-The most serious person to influence the Kremlin’s choices, however, Sergei Glazyev.
-In 2017 he published an article with the title: "What ideology will raise Russia."
+The most serious person to influence the Kremlin’s choices, however, is Sergei Glazyev.
+In 2017 in the newspaper “Zavtra” he published an article with the title: "What ideology will raise Russia."
 (Glazyev, 2018) Glazyev proposes combining "good elements of the capitalist and socialist systems, and abandoning the bad."
 Such synthesis, in his opinion, was carried out by the Chinese, "having built a socialist market economy".
 Its essence is in the synthesis of centralized planning and market competition, state ownership in the basic sectors of the economy with private entrepreneurship in the rest.
 In the capitalist system, explained Glazyev, the main criterion of economic activity is profit.
 In the Soviet system it was the growth of production, which raises the standard of living of the population.
 All in all, as this brief review shows, conservative politicians have very little to offer Putin in terms of alternative (and at the same time reasonable) economic policies.

 Conclusion